Uniforms of the British Army: No. 5: Desert combat dress

-No.8: Temperate Combat Dress
+No. 8: Temperate combat dress

-Prior to 2011 this was based on a woodland variant of Disruptive Pattern Material.
+Prior to 2011 this was based on a woodland/temperate variant of Disruptive Pattern Material.
+Smocks were also available in the temperate DPM, including the SAS pattern windproof smock.
+Covers for combat helmets and body armour were also made in this camouflage prior to their replacement by multi-terrain pattern (MTP) camouflage.

-No.9: Tropical Combat Dress
+No. 9: Tropical combat dress

-No.9 dress is no longer provided, being replaced by PCS-CU.
-It was made from cotton or poly-cotton DPM material of a lighter weight than pre-Combat Soldier 95 No 8 Dress.
+No. 9 dress is no longer provided, being replaced by PCS-CU.
+It was made from cotton or poly-cotton DPM of a lighter weight than pre-Combat Soldier 95 No. 8 dress.
 The jacket was similar in cut to a shirt and had epaulettes fitted to the shoulders.
 Its sleeves could be rolled above the elbow and the shirt tucked into the trousers for a smarter appearance for example in barracks.
-There is a large pocket on each breast, closed with a button-down flap, and a first field dressing pocket on one sleeve.
+There is a large pocket on each breast, closed with a button-down flap, and a first aid field dressing pocket on one sleeve.
 This uniform was normally worn with a DPM bush hat; out of the field, regimental headdress was often worn.
 The trousers had button down belt loops when carrying equipment was not worn, a uniform belt was worn in these loops.